aisingapore/TagUI/README.md

 ### STEPS DESCRIPTION
 - TagUI auto-waits for a webpage element to appear and interacts with it as soon as it appears
 - Element identifier can be auto-recorded using TagUI Chrome extension, or [found from web browser](https://help.surveygizmo.com/help/how-to-find-element-ids-to-use-with-javascript)
+- Identifiers help to pinpoint which webpage elements you want to interact with ([examples in flow samples](https://github.com/tebelorg/TagUI#flow-samples))
 - TagUI auto-selects provided identifier in this order - xpath, css, id, name, class, title, aria-label, text(), href

 Step|Parameters (separator in bold)|Purpose